 For thousands of years people have made reference to living water.
 It has spiritual as well as philosophical and scientific connotations.
-The fact that the term has survived so many generations is an indication of an underlying message.
-It implies that there is living water AND that there is something other than living water.
+The fact that the term has survived so many generations is an indication of deeper significance.
+It implies there is living water AND that there is something other than living water.
 Can water lose its life?
 If so, can the life be returned to water?
-These are powerful questions that deserve more than a philosophical answer.
+These are powerful questions that deserve more than philosophical answers.

 Living water has existed on Earth for millions of years.
-As the foundation of life, it is one of Mother Nature’s finest creations, and it is the foundation for all life.
-Yet the degree to which water can support life depends on the degree of life force in the water.
-Water can be vibrantly alive or it can be barely alive, just like many of the inhabitants of the Earth.
-Unfortunately, much of the water on the planet today has been mistreated to the point that its life hangs by a drop.
-It is no longer able to support the Earth’s life forms at optimal levels.
-Yet, understanding a few simple concepts can return water’s life force.
+As the foundation of life, it is one of Mother Earth’s finest creations.
+But the degree to which water can support life depends on the degree of life force in the water.
+Water can be vibrantly alive or it can be barely alive, just like the inhabitants of the Earth.
+Although much of the water on the planet today has been mistreated to the point that its life hangs by a drop, understanding a few simple concepts can return water’s life force.
 The first step is to restore the liquid crystalline network.
 Then, the addition of frequencies/information completes the task.

 The term, full-spectrum living water is a phrase used by the authors of Dancing with Water to refer to living water that carries the full spectrum of life supporting frequencies.
-Several elements contribute to the creation of full-spectrum, living water:
+Several factors contribute to the overall process.

-When these elements combine (and they can do so in many different ways) water becomes a living, liquid crystal with the full spectrum of life supporting enhancements.
-All of the above elements are discussed in detail in the book, Dancing with Water, with instructions for providing the above elements in such a way that they result in full-spectrum, living water—water that supports life at its fullest.
+When these elements come together (and they can do so in many ways) water becomes a living, liquid crystal with the full spectrum of life supporting enhancements.
+The process is outlined in the book, Dancing with Water, with instructions for providing these elements in such a way that they result in full-spectrum living water—Earth’s finest gift—water that supports life to its fullest.